LouisLeca22/LouisLeca22/README.md

 # Hello there !
-Welcome on my GitHub profile :wave:
+Welcome to my GitHub profile :wave:

 I'm a JavaScript developer whose main focus has been to build efficient, intuitive and elegant web applications.
 As for the tools that I use, I've been mainly interested in the MERN stack to develop my projects but I also enjoy discovering new technologies whenever I get the chance to do so.